Our obligations under data protection laws

 How and where to send your request

-If you are a member of MOJ staff, please refer to the intranet for details of how to make a subject access request.
+If you are a member of Ministry of Justice (MoJ) staff, please refer to the intranet for details of how to make a subject access request.

-If you are representing a prisoner, or former prisoner, and want to make a subject access request on their behalf for personal information held by Her Majesty’s Prison Service, the subject access request form will help us answer your request correctly.
+If you are representing an offender or prisoner or former prisoner and want to make a subject access request on their behalf for a copy of personal information held by Her Majesty’s Prison and Probation Service, send your request by post, ensuring that you include ID to:

 Please ensure that you include sufficient details to enable us to trace the records.
 This should include the full name, date of birth, prison number and the name of the establishment the prisoner is currently held in.
 If you are representing a former prisoner, please include the name of the last establishment they were held in custody in, along with the relevant dates.